Borjali/WearableDevice/README.md

 Data: Is included in the rdt_new3.csv file.
 This file includes all the flexion/extension gyroscope output.

 The title of each column includes the label P_T_N.
 Last letter indicates if the column present a N: Normal, L:Limping, R: Running participant

+test_case: Is the jupyternotebook to analyze new data input.
+The new data needs to be put into a XXX.csv file with a header "qs".